Updated January 2018 - I originally wrote this in 2016 and have made some minor updates

 I have an interest in history, which makes me interested in painting historical fantasy art.
 Although not an active member currently, I was involved in medieval recreation for several years, so have made my own costumes and practical items.
 I know enough about history to know that I wouldn’t really want to live back in the past.
 But I love learning about the clothes, the crafts, the stories and mythologies.
 So when it comes to painting historical fantasy, and even illustrating RPG characters, I tend to look at things as more than just ‘pretty’, delving into books, documentaries and even more pop cultural references.

 When you get an illustration brief, you have to try and figure out what the client is actually asking for.
 Some clients say they want ‘historically accurate’, but what they may mean is ‘Hollywood history’ :).
 Others are more direct and point to pop cultural references, or say they want fantasy elements.
-There’s of course nothing wrong with this, however what’s shown in a drama series or a movie may not be 100% accurate.
+Some people will be very specific on the type of sword/ costume/ building type.
+There’s of course nothing wrong with any type of historical fantasy, however what’s shown in a drama series or a movie may not be 100% accurate.
 Sometimes what is true to history (or what we currently think we know), may not have the right visual impact.
 Our ideals of beauty, sexiness, manliness, innocence and other cultural stereotypes are often completely different to the past, not to mention different based on where in the world you are from.
+For example, Vikings had beards and braids.
+Some people want clean shaven Vikings which in a fantasy world is fine!

 If it’s a magazine that specialises in realistic and historically accuracy information, many of the historical fantasy tropes may not be acceptable.
 If however the client is an RPG games player, they may actually want armour that is impractical or not historically accurate.